Workshop on EDIA for Leaders in Planetary Science

 This workshop was fantastic!
 Well organized and well-facilitated, great breadth and depth of topics, and good novel interactive components as well.
 The content was expertly curated and extremely well presented – some topics were familiar to me and others unfamiliar, but all were relevant and interesting.
 I’d recommend this workshop to folks at all levels, from beginners to experts – there is truly something for everyone, and even topics I was familiar with were presented well and with additional context to make them useful & relevant.Anonymous attendee from November 2022 workshop

 Julie and JA did an incredible job of creating a safe and engaging space for learning.
 Even those who have already taken EDIA training or have worked in the EDIA field will expand their knowledge and skillset.
 I also particularly appreciated their willingness to share resources afterward for continuing education so that the value doesn’t stop when the workshop ends.Kate van Waes, van Waes consulting

 How to Attend

+The next workshop is scheduled for October 23-25, 2023.
 The workshop will be open to ~25 attendees.
 To indicate your interest, please fill out this form.
-We will begin reviewing applications October 7th.
-We will begin to notify interested parties to confirm their acceptance beginning October 21st.
+While this form does ask about your EDIA experience, such knowledge and experience is in no way necessary to take this workshop.
+We aim to have a range of experiences among each participant group, including many who are new to EDIA.
+We will begin reviewing applications on August 25th.
+We will begin to notify interested parties to confirm their acceptance beginning September 1st.
 We will continue to review applications until attendance is full.

 Image Credit: Header montage images from www.pixabay.com, free and open use.